JayDaMan53/BlooketUI-Mod/README.md

 2. go to blooket and do ctrl + shift + i
 3. paste the script and press enter

-# WARNING I AM NOT RESPONABLE FOR BANS
+# WARNING: I AM NOT RESPONABLE FOR BANS